PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

-# Artemis Iridium Tracker: Message Format and Fields
+# Artemis Global Tracker: Message Format and Fields

 The Iridium 9603N and the RockBLOCK Gateway support messaging in both text and binary format.
 Text is human-readable; binary is more compact and will use fewer message credits.